Death and Destruction

 - View a diagram and animation of a storm surge.

-- Listen to a brief description of a storm surge.
+- Watch a brief video about storm surge.

 - Optional hands-on activity: Make a simple physical model of a storm surge.